-Students need re-admits to clear their absences; they may obtain these before school, during the break, and during lunch.
-When clearing absences, please note that only a parent or guardian can clear an absence.
-PGUSD Board Policy 5121.1 states that a student has 72 hours in which to clear an absence in order to make up any missing assignments.
-Clearing absences is the responsibility of the parent(s)/guardian(s) and student.
+Only a parent(s)/guardian(s) can clear an absence.
+PGUSD Board Policy 5121.1 states a student has 72 hours in which to clear an absence.
 Failure to clear absences in a timely manner could result in truancy.

-MESSAGES & DELIVERIES TO STUDENT / CALLING STUDENTS FROM CLASS
+PHONES AND MESSAGES, DELIVERIES TO STUDENTS/CALLING STUDENTS FROM CLASS